 Today, USF has grown both in membership and focus.
-It now includes small to medium and large Ontario LDC’s, and is the place where teams from Engineering, IT and Regulatory departments collaborate on meeting regulatory requirements and general business needs.
+It now includes small to medium and large Ontario LDC’s, and is the place where teams from Engineering, IT, Customer Service, and Regulatory departments, as well as management, and women in the industry, collaborate on meeting changing regulatory requirements and general business needs.

 In each Forum, USF hosts a schedule of events, providing networking opportunities and support to one another on common activities.
 Three to four times per year, USF colleagues connect and collaborate, receive updates from industry stakeholders, discuss practices and experiences, and direct USF on future projects and developments.
 Outside experts are often welcomed to these meetings, to provide new information, opinions and training.
 However at times, the doors are closed and members have confidential round table discussions.

 On an ad-hoc basis, and through the web, many discussions among Members occur in each Forum.
 “Questions for Members” flow regularly between Member representatives, asking one another about their interpretations, experiences, operational practices and procedures, etc.